beancount/docs/docs/installing_beancount.md

     -   add C++ build tools: C++ core features, MSVC v142 build tools

-##### If cl.exe is not in your path after installation, run Developer Command Prompt for Visual Studio and run the commands there.
-Install [<u>winflexbison</u>](https://github.com/lexxmark/winflexbison)<a id="if-cl.exe-is-not-in-your-path-after-installation-run-developer-command-prompt-for-visual-studio-and-run-the-commands-there.-install-winflexbison"></a>
+If cl.exe is not in your path after installation, run Developer Command Prompt for Visual Studio and run the commands there.

+######  Install winflexbison<a id="install-winflexbison"></a>

 Download zip file with the latest version of the winflexbison